Local Research Workflow

 6d.
 How Ollama is used in the workflow

-If this returns a response, Ollama is ready for use from Claude Code.
+If this returns a short response, Ollama and the helper script are ready for use.

 Step 7: Install Obsidian and create vault